Composite Fillings in Omaha &

 Composite Fillings vs. Silver Fillings

-Composite fillings are a more aesthetically pleasing option.
-There are reasons why composite fillings are our patient’s favorite cosmetic restorations:
+There are many reasons why composite fillings are our patient’s favorite cosmetic restorations, some of which include:

-• Composite fillings can match the tooth’s color, while amalgam (silver) fillings stand out.
+• Composite fillings can match the tooth’s color, while amalgam (silver) fillings and gold fillings stand out.

 • Composite fillings are ideal for patients who are allergic to metal.

-• Unlike silver fillings, composite fillings don’t require much enamel removal.
+• Unlike gold and silver fillings, composite fillings don’t require much enamel removal.

 The Composite Fillings Process